a-l-h/aws-ec2-user-data-splunk-quick-lab/README.md

 #### Define a password for Splunk admin account

-Set 'password' variable to the desired password
+Set `password` variable to the desired password

 ```
 # Provide the admin password you want to set